Slip, Trip and Fall Injuries Attorneys

 You may be entitled to receive money damages from a property owner if you are injured from a slip or trip and fall as a result of the property owner not properly maintaining their property.
 A property owner must maintain the property safe for persons that come on to the property.
 Generally speaking, a property owner has a duty to maintain the property in a reasonably safe condition.
 The owner of the property has a duty to warn a visitor of any dangerous condition the owner knows exists or should have reasonably known of its existence.
 The extent of this responsibility depends on the circumstances and reasons surrounding the victim’s visit or stay on the property.

-How Can We Help You with a Premises Liability Case?
+How Can our Injury Attorneys Help You with a Premises Liability Case?

 Florida law provides that possessors of property be expected to exercise reasonable care in the construction, management, and maintenance of the property.
 If an owner breaches this duty by failing to provide sufficient caution of dangerous conditions, concealing a known hazard, or failing to provide security against foreseeable crimes, the owner may be subjected to premises liability.